cwi-dis/cwipc/readme.md

 > Note that some packages are missing for 24.04.
 Specifically, the Kinect capturer cannot be used because the needed SDK from Microsoft is not available, and probably will never be made available because the Kinect is no longer supported by Microsoft.
 >
-> Also, the Realsense SDK is not yet available for 24.04.
+> Also, the Realsense SDK is not yet available for 24.04, but this is expected to be fixed in the next month or so.
 So essentially you will have no access to any cameras when using 24.04.

 Download the debian package for the most recent cwipc release from <https://github.com/cwi-dis/cwipc/releases/latest>.